-Elisabeth D'Agostino is a Partner in Selman Breitman’s Los Angeles office and is a member of the firm’s Insurance and Construction practice groups.
-She represents insurers in a variety of pre-litigation and litigation coverage disputes, including those arising out of sexual abuse, construction defect, personal injury, premises liability, and intellectual property.
+Elisabeth D'Agostino is a Partner in the Los Angeles office.
+She represents insurers in a variety of pre-litigation and litigation coverage disputes, including those arising out of sexual abuse, construction defect, habitability, personal injury, premises liability, and intellectual property.
 In recent years, Elisabeth has represented clients in coverage matters involving mass tort litigations concerning sexual abuse, athletics, and brain injuries.
 Her clients include insurance professionals, as well as their corporate counsel.
 She has experience in helping insurers analyze claims for coverage, pursuant to the policy's specific language and endorsements, in disputes that involve emerging areas of law, such as those concerning additional insureds, self-insured retentions, indemnity agreements, contribution, and subrogation.

 Elisabeth’s considerable experience in insurance enables her to not only evaluate and explain complex coverage issues, but also provide real-world advice.
 She works closely with clients, listens to their needs and concerns, and provides them with guidance based not only on the available case law, but also emerging trends and her practical experiences both inside and outside the courtroom.
 This approach ensures that the advice and recommendations provided are uniquely suited to serve her clients’ interests.

 Elisabeth has been responsible for published opinions before the Ninth Circuit and California Court of Appeal, including the important case Jarrow Formulas, Inc. v.
 Steadfast Ins.
 Co., 509 F. App'x 591 (9th Cir.
 2013), holding that claims of passing-off did not constitute implied disparagement.
 She has also been recognized as a Southern California Rising Star by Super Lawyers Magazine.

 Originally from Torrance, California, Elisabeth presently resides in San Pedro with her husband and son.
 When not helping clients with their legal needs, she enjoys spending time with her family.